 Think about your own response to conflict, what impact does it have on you and your leadership?

 This post will not only address what productive conflict is, but it will also introduce you to a leader who handles conflict well.
 We will learn from her the importance of accepting conflict as a natural and important process for team performance as well understand the benefits of defining a process before the team ever disagrees.
-As we learned last week, teams that have clear processes, including those for handling conflict, will perform better than those who do not.

 A few might be thinking “What is the difference between conflict and disagreement?”
 It depends on what you read and who you talk to.
 For some, disagreement is just a lack of approval and conflict is a dispute of needs or values.
 For others, they are essentially the same.